This app is simply wonderful.

 Nowcast checks the forecast every 15 minutes.

-If a rain, sleet or snow will arrive in the next 2 hours according to nowcast radars, Weathergraph will show a nowcast graph.
+If rain, sleet, or snow will arrive in the next 2 hours according to nowcast radars, Weathergraph will show a nowcast graph.

 You can also turn on precipitation alerts to get alerted proactively.